yaohuall/K8s-AWS-architecture/README.md

 Each Namespace can have its own users and RBAC rules, as well as resource quotas.

+### Service
+#### EndpointSlice objects
+These hold the list of Pods that match the Service’s label selector and are dynamically updated as matching Pods come and go.
 # AWS
 ### SSL/TLS certificate
 AWS can't manage third-party certificate renewal automatically.
 You can send a notification to renew the 3rd party certificate.